asking for trouble

 5. Outlander by Diana Gabaldon

-99p offer.
 Why did I do this to myself?
-I almost DNF-ed during the author’s introduction when she said she knew nothing about Scotland before writing it, and I regretted it once I saw the terrible attempts at Scottish dialect/accents.
+I almost DNF-ed before even starting during the author’s introduction when she said she knew nothing about Scotland before writing it, and I regretted it once I saw the terrible attempts at Scottish dialect/accents.
 I was interested enough to see how the time travel part happened and then kept going mostly so I’d be fully capable of mocking and trashing it thoroughly to everyone who has recommended it to me in the past.
 My main issue is that you could remove the time travel part completely and make her cover story true and it would change virtually nothing – she adapts immediately with very little culture shock and barely even thinks about her former life – including her husband that she quickly replaces.
 The other is how there is zero plot – they just bounce around from location to location being hunted, captured, beaten, almost-raped, actually raped, managing to escape, repeat forever.
 Also constant rape for plot reasons that has no lasting effect on the characters.
 ALSO SHE INTERACTS WITH NESSIE!!
 Avoid, unless you can turn your brain off completely and have nothing else to read.
 Read Kidnapped, it does all the Scottish/Jacobite part so much better with actual drama and it’s even out of print!

 4. Lesser Evil (Star Wars: Thrawn Ascendancy #3) by Timothy Zahn

 From my unread folder.
 Last in the second new era Thrawn trilogy and a pretty satisfying end.
 Rather too many space battles but it’s not called Star Wars for nothing.
-I’m still not convinced he’s been used well in the TV shows but we shall see,
+I’m still not convinced he’s been used well in the TV shows but we shall see.

 3. Postcards From the Edge by Carrie Fisher